peihuacher/MR4CPS/README.md

 3. Download and install git for 64-bit Git for Windows Setup https://git-scm.com/downloads.
 Install Git by double click on .exe file.
 Choose all default settings

-4. Go to huggingface.co/setting/tokens > Create new token.
+4. Login to https://huggingface.co.
+Go to https://huggingface.co/setting/tokens > Create new token.
 Take note of the token and enter when prompted.
 Open a new Anaconda PowerShell Prompt using administrator.
 Respond Y when asked "Add token as git credential?
 (Y/n)".
 	```
  	conda activate conda-llm
  	pip install -U "huggingface_hub[cli]"